Mazbaul/User-Management-System/README.md

 ###

---admin panel
+- admin panel
---user creation using UI
+- user creation using UI
---assigning roles and permission using Ui
+- assigning roles and permission using Ui
---create user using UI
+- create user using UI
---create roles using UI
+- create roles using UI
---create permissions using UI
+- create permissions using UI

 ## How to Install